-$$((A \land B) \land C)$$ $$(A \land (B \land C))$$
+$$((A \wedge B) \wedge C)$$ $$(A \wedge (B \wedge C))$$

 These are truth functionally equivalent.
-Consequently, it will never make any difference from the perspective of truth value - which is all that TFL cares about (see §9) - which of the two sentences we assert (or deny).
+Consequently, it will never make any difference from the perspective of truth value - which is all that TFL cares about (see $\S 9$) - which of the two sentences we assert (or deny).
 Even though the order of the brackets does not matter as to their truth, we should not just drop them.
 The expression is ambiguous between the two sentences above.
 The same observation holds for disjunctions.
 The following sentences are logically equivalent: